michelangelo-valderrama/understanding-astro-webook/src/content/chapters/ch6.md

 We have a much simpler API here.
 We can redirect by just passing the relative path to redirect to.
 The status code is also optional here.

-> It’s important to note that redirects should be done in page components, I.e., not inside other components, e.g., layouts or base components.
+> It’s important to note that redirects should be done in page components, i.e., not inside other components, e.g., layouts or base components.

 ### Utilities for manipulating cookies